Charles Lokolingoy

-Charles Lokolingoy (born 2 March 1997) is an Australian professional footballer who plays as a forward for Żebbuġ Rangers.
+Charles Lokolingoy (born 2 March 1997) is an Australian professional footballer who plays for South Korean club Chungnam Asan as a forward.

 Early life

-Lokolingoy was born in the Democratic Republic of the Congo, and moved to Australia at the age of 11.
+Lokolingoy was born in the Zaire, and moved to Australia at the age of 11.

 Club career

 Sutherland Sharks

 Lokolingoy started his career at Sutherland Sharks, playing for them for two seasons before joining Sydney FC.

 Sydney FC

 In February 2017, Lokolingjoy was promoted by Sydney FC to the first team.
 He was released by Sydney FC on the transfer deadline day.

 Brisbane Roar

 A couple of weeks after his deadline day release from Sydney FC, Lokolingjoy joined Brisbane Roar for the remainder of the season, together with Ruon Tongyik.
 On 30 April 2019, it was announced that Lokolingjoy would not be continuing with Brisbane Roar, along with another 13 players.

 Return to Sutherland Sharks

 A week after his release by Brisbane Roar, Lokolingoy was signed by his former club Sutherland Sharks.